-When Children Are Allowed TV, Video Games in Bedroom, School, Health and Behavior Suffer
+When Children Are Allowed TV and Games in Bedroom

 Douglas Gentile, lead author and professor of psychology, says the research shows location really does matter.
 When there was a TV or video games in the bedroom, children spent less time reading, sleeping or participating in other activities, which had a ripple effect on several outcomes.
 As a result, these children did not do as well in school and were at greater risk for obesity and video game addiction, Gentile said.

 Researchers were able to track these effects over a period of six months to two years.

 The study, published in the journal Developmental Psychology, also found children with bedroom media watched programs and played video games that were more violent, which increased levels of physical aggression.
 Gentile says it stands to reason that most parents are not fully aware of what is happening behind closed doors.

 "When most children turn on the TV alone in their bedroom, they're probably not watching educational shows or playing educational games," Gentile said.
 "Putting a TV in the bedroom gives children 24-hour access and privatizes it in a sense, so as a parent you monitor less and control their use of it less."